tomczykp/wordlist-gen/README.md

 - substites: dictionary of letters substitution
 - base_wordlist: keywords based on which wordlist will be generated
 - output_filename: file to with write generated wordlist
+- delims: delimeters with which to concatinate words in permutation